forbconly/Family/family_data.md

 •	Masi of: Vineet, Ruhi, Juhi, Ina, Ashwin (Sisters' children)
 •	Sasuji of: Ashish, Swati, Yogesh
 •	Dadi of: Shantanu, Shanaya
-•	Nani of: Raghav, Nandini, Ananys
+•	Nani of: Raghav, Nandini, Ananya
 Key Facts:
 •	Adjusted quickly to city culture after marriage.
 •	Met with an accident in 2001 in a riverside party, broke her leg, and recovered well.